TheBubbleworks/BubblePy_Demo_Blinkt_BLE/README.md

 - Other Nordic Semiconductor nRF51 and nRF52 devices, e.g. RuuviTag, Red Bear Labs Nano

 **The DAT and CLK pins may need changing for some hardware platforms.*

+The Blinkt portions of the code below is a gpiozero version of the original Blinkt library found [here](https://github.com/pimoroni/blinkt).

 ```python